tabahi/accuracy_metrics/README.md

 # accuracy_metrics
 - Saving everyone the hassle.
-Precision, Recall, F1, unweighted, weighted accuracy, confusion matrix, all in one code.
+Precision, Recall, F1, unweighted average recall (micro-average), weighted accuracy (typical macro-accuracy), and confusion matrix, all in one code.
 - Requires ndarray type labels for numpy.
 - Option to skip a class in weighting macro averages.